 “From One Voice to Many Voices: Creating Polyvocality in an Art Gallery Display”, In: Golding V; Modest W (eds.)
 Collaborative Museums: Communities, Curators, Collections.

-(2015) ‘Ways of Knowing’: Exploring the different registers, values and subjectivities of collaborative research.
+(2015) “‘Ways of Knowing’: Exploring the different registers, values and subjectivities of collaborative research”, In: ‘Ways of Knowing’: Exploring the different registers, values and subjectivities of collaborative research.

 ‘Accounts of the real world do not, then, depend on the logic of “discovery” but on a power-charged social relation of “conversation”’ (Haraway 1998, p.
 593) ‘Ways of Knowing’ was a ‘follow up’ project developed from discussions which took place at the AHRC Connected Communities Summit in 2012.
 Everyone involved in ‘Ways of Knowing’ had already been involved in other Connected Communities projects and had substantial collective experience of hosting, facilitating and attending participatory and collaborative events, workshops or meetings.
 We used ‘Ways of Knowing’ as a reflective space where we might come together to experiment with the ways we structure collaboration and to understand better the kinds of ‘research’ and ‘knowledge’ made possible by different methods of staging collaboration.
 We sought to address the epistemic questions raised by collaborative research, methods, outcomes and impacts by self-consciously deploying the different approaches members of the team had used within our previous collaborative research practice.
 We did this through trying out a wide range of methods from design, arts practice and storytelling to a Consensus Workshop and Socratic Dialogue.
 At the heart of collaborative methods lie different ways of imagining and bringing into relationship the individual and collective.
 What we offer here is an account of how different approaches we explored configured and imagined ‘individual’, ‘collectivity’, ‘knowing’ and ‘change’.
 Through this we suggest ways in which those interested in collaboration might self-consciously draw on a repertoire of approaches, figurations and ways of being together in their research, teaching, work or activism.